MacTirney/Audio-Visual-Scripts-and-Plugins/GrandMA2 Lua Plugins/Check Cue Existence/README.md

 ## How this Plugin works
 'doesExist' Function
-* The primary function of this Lua Plugin 'doesExist' takes in one parameter (objectName).
+* The primary function of the 'doesExist' function is it takes in one parameter (objectName).
 * It then grabs the handle of the passed in parameter.
 * Then using a conditional statement it checks to see if the object exists.